 This external credential is granted by and must be applied for through the CDA Council.
 In order to obtain the national credential, candidates are required to complete 120 hours (12 credits) of early childhood education training in specific areas.
 The ECE program was developed around the thirteen functional areas of the CDA, and coursework taken in the program satisfies the training requirements for the CDA.
-Recommended courses that address the functional areas of the CDA include: ECED& 105-Introduction to Early Childhood Education, ECED& 107-Health, Safety and Nutrition, ECED& 120-Practicum.
-Students who possess a current CDA and wish to pursue their AAS in ECE will be awarded 12 credits towards the 90-credit degree.
+Recommended courses that address the functional areas of the CDA include: ECED& 105-Introduction to Early Childhood Ed, ECED& 107-Health/Safety /Nutrition, ECED& 120-Practicum: Nurturing Rel.
+Students who possess a current CDA and wish to pursue their AAS in ECE will be awarded 12 credits towards the 91-credit degree.
 For more information refer to the CDA Council's website: www.cdacouncil. org

-Initial Certificate
+State Initial Early Childhood Education Certificate

-The coursework in the Initial Certificate meets the requirements of Step 5 on the Career Lattice for Early Care and Education Professionals.
+The coursework in the State Initial Early Childhood Education Certificate meets the requirements of Step 5 on the Career Lattice for Early Care and Education Professionals.
 Students who complete an Initial Certificate can use these 12 credits to apply for a CDA through the Council for Professional Recognition.

-ECED& 105 Introduction to Early Childhood
+ECED& 105 Intro to Early Child Ed5

-Education5

-ECED& 107 Health, Safety and Nutrition5
+ECED& 107 Health/Safety/Nutrition5

 ECED& 120 Practicum: Nurturing Rel ^2

 Total Credits: 12

-Short Certificate of Specialization-Early Childhood Education
+State Short Certificate of Specialization-General

-The coursework in the Short Certificate of Specialization in ECE meets the requirements of Step 6 on the Career Lattice for Early Care and Education Professionals.
+The coursework in the State Short Certificate of Specialization-General meets the requirements of Step 6 on the Career Lattice for Early Care and Education Professionals.

-ECED& 105 Introduction to Early Childhood
+ECED& 105 Intro Early Child Ed 5

-Education5

-ECED& 107 Health, Safety and Nutrition5
+ECED& 107 Health/Safety/Nutrition5

-ECED& 120 Practicum: Focus on Relationships and
+ECED& 120 Practicum: Nurturing Rel ^2

-Communication ^2

-EDUC& 115 Child Development5
+Child Development5

-EDUC& 130 Guiding Behavior3
+Guiding Behavior

-Total Credits: 20
+Total Crodite: 20